Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 Follow the advice of your medical professional.
 Sticking to your medical treatment plan will show that you have a genuine injury and are committed to returning to normal.

 Splatt Lawyers provides a free consultation that can advise on your eligibility to claim compensation for whiplash injuries.
-Whether you have a minor or serious neck injury, we can explain the whiplash claim process and recommended next steps.
+Whether you have a minor or serious neck injury, we can explain the claims process and recommend the next steps.

 All our legal services come with 100% no-win, no-fee funding, so you have no financial risk for your case.
-Pay when you win and zero if you lose.
+Pay when you win and zero if you lose, with no upfront costs.
 It’s free to know where you stand.
 Call 1800 700 125

 Splatt’s personal injury law firm can explain your right to seek compensation from 10 locations across QLD.

-You could still have a valid case if you have suffered a whiplash injury in a motor vehicle accident and your airbags are deployed.
+You could still have a valid case if you have suffered a whiplash injury in a car crash and your airbags are deployed.

 A compensation lawyer or solicitor could advise on your eligibility.

-You could seek compensation for psychological or physical injuries sustained in a motor vehicle accident without hiring an experienced personal injury lawyer.
+You could claim compensation for injuries sustained in a motor vehicle accident without hiring an experienced personal injury lawyer.

 Queensland Motor Accident Insurance Commission data shows that, on average, those who self-manage their accident claim settle for about $8,000.